Michigan Wolverines basketball game vs. Indiana Hoosiers: Time, TV channel, more info

 Radio: WWJ-AM (950).

+More:Michigan ready for clash against red-hot Indiana: 'Put the country on notice'

-More:Michigan basketball rallies around ailing Hunter Dickinson: 'Can't put it all on Hunter'
+More:Michigan rallies around ailing Hunter Dickinson: 'Can't put it all on Hunter'

 Live updates